psyhredkiy/tg-channel-watcher/README.md

 # tg-channel-watcher

-> A simple Python 3 script that checks all the messages sent in a given list of Telegram channels/supergroups and forwards (to yourself or to someone else) the ones matching a specified set of patterns.
+> A simple Python 3 script that checks all the messages sent in a given list of Telegram channels and forwards (to yourself or to someone else) the ones matching a specified set of patterns.

 After you have cloned the repository, run the command `pip install -r requirements.txt` to install all the required dependencies.